Bigfin squid: Observation timeline

 Eric Leveton's video, which was later shared with Vecchione, was taken from the remotely operated underwater vehicle (ROV) of the oil-drilling ship Millennium Explorer in January 2000, at Mississippi Canyon in the Gulf of Mexico at 2195 m, and allowed for a size estimate.
 By comparison with the visible parts of the ROV, the squid was estimated to measure 7 m with arms fully extended.
 The Nautile filmed another Indian Ocean specimen at and 2576 m, in the area of Rodrigues Island, in May 2000.
 In October 2000, the crewed submersible Alvin found another bigfin squid at 1940 m in Atwater Valley, Gulf of Mexico.

 These videos did not receive any media attention; most were brief and fairly blurry.
-In May 2001, approximately ten minutes of crisp footage of a bigfin squid were acquired by ROV Tiburon, causing a flurry of attention when released.
+In May 2001, about 10 minutes of crisp footage of a bigfin squid were acquired by ROV Tiburon, causing a flurry of attention when released.
 These were taken in the Pacific Ocean north of Oʻahu, Hawaii, at 3380 m.
 This video and the pre-2001 videos (which had not previously received much scientific attention) were documented by Vecchione et al in a paper that year, and some of the earlier footage was further analyzed by Guerra et al (2002).

-On 11 November 2007, a bigfin squid was filmed off Perdido, a drilling-site owned by Shell Oil Company, located 200 smi off Houston, Texas in the Gulf of Mexico.
-The ROV that filmed the squid had originally been sent to retrieve drilling equipment from the seabed, and encountered the squid floating near a well.
-After being circulated within the oil industry, the footage was shared with National Geographic News to have its identity determined, and was released to the public in 2008.
+On 11 November 2007, a bigfin squid was filmed off Perdido, a drilling site owned by Shell Oil Company, located 200 smi off Houston, Texas, in the Gulf of Mexico.
+The ROV that filmed the squid had originally been sent to retrieve drilling equipment from the seabed and encountered the squid floating near a well.
+After being circulated within the oil industry, the footage was shared with National Geographic News to have its identity determined, and it was released to the public in 2008.
 This video received significant online attention in the years since its filming.